 Saving for a down payment is often the biggest hurdle for a first-time homebuyer.
-Depending on where you live, median income, median rents, and home prices all vary.
+Depending on where you live, sildenafil median income, advice median rents, and home prices all vary.
 So, we set out to find out how long it would take you to save for a down payment in each state.

 Using data from the United States Census Bureau and Zillow, we determined how long it would take, nationwide, for a first-time buyer to save enough money for a down payment on their dream home.
 There is a long-standing ‘rule’ that a household should not pay more than 28% of their income on their monthly housing expense.